pviafore/taocp/mix/README.md

 Some notes on the current implementation of MIXAL:

 * If no label is supplied, the command has to start with a space " "
-* Labels are not supported for jumping
-* No comments
 * No Alphabetic data
 * Only + and - are allowed on pointer arithmetic for the address field
+* No symbolic constants
+* No constants
+* No symbolic labels

 ## Running programs